evmos/ethermint/x/feemarket/spec/09_antehandlers.md

 ### `EthGasConsumeDecorator`

-Calculate the effective fees to deduct and the tx priority according to EIP-1559 spec, then deduct the fees and set the tx priority in the response.
+Calculates the effective fees to deduct and the tx priority according to EIP-1559 spec, then deducts the fees and sets the tx priority in the response.

 ```
 effectivePrice = min(baseFee + tipFeeCap, gasFeeCap)